-During 2023, the Board of Directors adopted a Unrestricted Net Assets Management Policy to maintain an adequate level of unrestricted net assets available to support non-project costs in the event of unforeseen shortfalls.
+During 2023, the Board of Directors adopted an Unrestricted Net Assets Management Policy to maintain an adequate level of unrestricted net assets available to support non-project costs in the event of unforeseen shortfalls.
 The General Operating Reserve target balance is approximately 12 months, with any excess funds categorized as the Board Designated Action Fund to be used for programmatic purposes or other approved initiatives.
-As of the year ended December 31, 2023 there were no funds designated by the board for the Board Designated Action Fund as it will be funded in subsequent years.
+At June 30, 2024, \$3,452,982 was designated by the board for the Board Designated Action Fund.